Guard of honour: Association football

 In recent years, association football teams have shown their respect to teams in their own division which have already won the championship of the division with games to spare by forming a guard of honour onto or off the pitch for their players, an example of which could be seen in the 2019–20 Premier League season, where champions Liverpool F.C. received guards of honour from Manchester City, Aston Villa, Brighton, Burnley, Arsenal, Chelsea and Newcastle after they claimed the Premier League title with seven games to spare.
 The applauding team forms two lines to make a corridor and the league winners pass through the corridor, generally in single file.

 Occasionally, guards of honour may also be granted for cup winners.
 An example could be seen at the 2024–25 Premier League match in May 2025 between Liverpool F.C and Crystal Palace F.C. where Liverpool, who had been given a guard of honour by Crystal Palace for having won the Premier League title with 4 matchdays to spare, reciprocated by giving a guard of honour to Crystal Palace, who had won the 2025 FA Cup final a week earlier.

 The guard of honour is in some instances considered good form to perform but is not considered compulsory and teams may opt not to provide one, as especially tends to happen between teams considered particularly bitter rivals.
 For example, Real Madrid CF declined to give bitter rivals FC Barcelona a guard of honour in 2018 when the latter won the league title, and Atlético Madrid declined to give a guard of honour to Real Madrid in 2022 when the latter won the league title, due to the bitter rivalry between the two clubs.
+Likewise, not returning a guard of honour can also be seen as disgraceful; in the post-match ceremony of the 2026 FIFA World Cup final, newly-crowned champions Spain gave runners-up Argentina, who were the defending World Cup champions, a guard of honour when the latter accepted their silver medals, but Argentina refused to return the favour for Spain, standing on the far side of the pitch facing their fans with their backs turned towards Spain when they accepted their gold medals and the trophy.